ssbc/ssb-peer-invites/README.md

 example - be used to assign someone a name before they are invited.

-private can be used for the benefit of the guest. it may contain a welcome message or links to threads or channels, or users to follow.
+private can be used for the benefit of the guest. it may contain a welcome message or links to threads or channels, or peers to follow.

 on success, cb is called with `{invite: msgId, seed: seed, pubs: [addr,...]}` this information can be sent to the guest as the invite!